ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 2. To improve **sensitivity** (make sure we catch all significant errors), we can reduce our *error threshold*.
 Setting it to match our SLO rate gives us 100% sensitivity.
 3. To choose acceptable **detection times** we can look at *burn rates* and *error budgets*.
 By considering how long it takes to exhaust our error budget, and how much budget we're willing to use, we can pick an appropriate *alert window*.
 4. To reduce **reset times** we can use *multiple windows*, and only alert when both the long and short window are detecting errors.
 5. We can make use of *multiple alerting rules* with different actions for different levels of urgency.
 For non-urgent events, we can notify instead of paging.
 This can help make life less stressful for on-call engineers.
+In general:

     | Urgency  | Precision | Sensitivity | Detection time | Action |
     |:---------|:----------|:------------|:---------------|:-------|